cran/tabxplor/README.md

 ## Installation

-You can install tabxplor from CRAN with:
+You can install tabxplor from CRAN with :

 ``` r
 install.packages("tabxplor")